singhh5050/cloud-energy-estimation/README.md

 ## 🎯 Model Estimation Methodology

-We reverse-engineered architecture parameters for OpenAI’s GPT-4o, o1, and o3-mini using a **principled approach**:
+We reverse-engineered architecture parameters for OpenAI's GPT-4o, o1, and o3-mini using a **principled approach**:

 1. **Public Benchmarks & Behavior**: Observing latency, throughput, cost-per-token, and context-window support in the OpenAI API.
 2. **Open-Source Analogs**: Mapping to models like Mixtral (22B MoE), LLaMA-2 (70B dense), and Mistral-7B for proxy sizing.